Nimo

 Important points to keep in mind

-Use coefficients from the balanced equation as direct mole ratios.
+Use coefficients from the balanced equation directly as mole ratios.

-When ratios give fractions like 1.5, multiply all by 2 to obtain whole numbers.
+For ratios yield fractions like 1.5, multiply by 2 for whole numbers.

 Verify units at each step: g ↔ mol ↔ g.